 - Neurology (brain and nervous system disorders)

-Neurology is a field of veterinary internal medicine that deals with disorders of the brain and spinal cord as well as neuromuscular dysfunction.
+Neurology deals with disorders of the brain and spinal cord as well as neuromuscular dysfunction.
 Seizures, IVDD, and tumors are among the most prevalent neurological diseases in dogs and cats.

 Your pet's health is our highest priority.

-If your pet needs a procedure or expertise that we do not offer, we will refer you to an experienced veterinary internal medicine specialist in your area.
+If your pet needs a procedure or expertise that we do not offer, we will refer you to an experienced veterinary general medicine specialist in your area.

 Laboratory & Diagnostics

-Our comprehensive approach to dog and cat internal medicine is supplemented by advanced testing, imaging, and other diagnostic procedures.
+Our comprehensive approach to dog and cat general medicine is supplemented by advanced testing, imaging, and other diagnostic procedures.

-Our in-house veterinary lab is equipped with the equipment required to swiftly and properly identify your pet's internal medicine issue, so that treatment may begin.
+Our in-house veterinary lab is equipped with the equipment required to swiftly and properly identify your pet's general medicine issue, so that treatment may begin.